Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-2_Communication-with-Ourselves_Marshall-Rosenberg_transcript.md

 (1:04:43)
 I just tried to hear his feelings and needs dad.
 I just guessed that he was irritated and wanted me to cut my hair.
 This is another lesson that we would like children to learn how to see people's humaneness no matter how they communicate.
 Once again, I was very delighted that my son could remember to do that.
 I said to him, how did you feel after you heard what you thought he might be feeling and needed. *He said that I felt sad for the man.
 He was bald and seemed to have a thing about hair*.

-This is one of the lessons, that nonviolent communication is designed to help us remember at all times, no matter what structures we're in, to never give the structure or its rules, the power to determine what we do to make sure that each of our actions comes from our consciousness of our own values, and our choosing to act in harmony with our own values.
+This is one of the lessons, that Nonviolent Communication is designed to help us remember at all times, no matter what structures we're in, to never give the structure or its rules, the power to determine what we do to make sure that each of our actions comes from our consciousness of our own values, and our choosing to act in harmony with our own values.

 #### In this way, we are not submitting or rebelling.
 We're acting in harmony with our own values each moment.